JeryKinson/cse15l-lab-reports/lab4.md

 3. Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?
 If yes, describe the code change.
 If not, describe why it would be a more involved change.

 Yes, snippet 3 should be easy to fix.
 The main problem is just the newline format.
 To check if there is blank space and/or newlines between the open and close bracket, then skip to the next "(" and ignore this current link if there is it.

+For my second test which is passed, just set a temporary integer variable for the open parentheses and the close parentheses and compare them and if the two integers are not equal, the code should continue searching